top of page

 HOW DO I KNOW COUNSELING WILL WORK?

 The most important factor in counseling working is the relationship you have with your therapist.
 In my experience, this outweighs every other factor.
-So, if in the first two or three sessions you are able to establish a comfortable relationship with your therapist this is an excellent indicator that therapy will work for you.
+So, if in the first two or three sessions you are able to establish a comfortable relationship with your therapist, then this is an excellent indicator that therapy will work for you.

 Further, therapy will be much more effective if you invest in the process (i.e. work outside of the sessions).